Learning disabilities and / or Autism

-If you have a learning disability and / or autism, you may be finding the COVID-19 outbreak stressful.
+If you have a learning disability, you may be finding the COVID-19 outbreak stressful.
 You may be worried about changes that might happen because of it, including staying at home more.
 You may also be worried about your family or those close to you.

 Below are some ways to look after your wellbeing.
 You can also visit the 5 ways to wellbeing page for further wellbeing tips.